vmstio/docs/content/about/search.md

 - Searching for `"Star Wars"` will only return posts that contain the combined phrase.
 - To see all indexed posts which mention the phrase `John Mastodon` AND include an image posted before August 1, use the following search: `'John Mastodon' has:image before:2023-08-01`
 - To see all indexed posts for Star Trek that include images but exclude SNW to avoid spoilers, for example, use `'Star Trek' has:image -SNW`
-- To see posts from [@vmstan] that mention VMware but exclude any replies, use `from:vmstan -is:reply VMware`
+- To see posts from [@vmstan] that mention "coffee" but exclude any replies, use `from:vmstan -is:reply coffee`